 The Write Status Register 3 (C0h/11h) command can be used to set output drive strength in I/O pins, HOLD/RESET# selection and burst read length setting.
-To set these bits to the host driver CS# low, sends the Write Status Register 3 (C0h or 11h) and one data byte, then drivers CS# high.
-In QPI mode, a cycle is two nibbles, or two clocks, long, most significant nibble first.
-01h(WRSR) command also can set status register3.
+To set these bits to the host driver CS# low, sends the Write Status Register 3 (C0h or 11h) and one data byte, then drivers CS# high most significant nibble first.
+01h (WRSR) command also can set status register 3.